Infineon/PSoC4-MCU-Device-Related-Designs/README.md

 #### 2. CE95281 - Bootloader Project with PSoC 4
 This code example demonstrates the basic operation of the Bootloader and Bootloadable components.
 This is the bootloader application project.
 Refer to the Bootloadable_PSoC4_code example for the bootloadable application.

+### Low Power
+#### 1. CE95321 - Hibernate and Stop Power Modes with PSoC 4
+This code example demonstrates how to enter and wake up from hibernate and stop low power modes, and how to retain SRAM variables in hibernate mode.
+#### 2. CE95322 - Hibernate and Wake Up with PSoC 4
+This System Reference Guide code example demonstrates operation of the Power Manager API with the PSoC Creator Software.
+The Hibernate low power mode entry and wake up on external event are implemented.
+#### 2. CE95329 - Compensation of ILO Trimming with PSoC 4
+This code example demonstrates the compensation operation of the ILO Trim component for PSoC 4.

+### Watchdog Timer
+#### 1. CE95400 - Watchdog Timer Reset and Interrupt for PSoC® 41xx/42xx Devices
+This code example demonstrates the basic operation of the WDT: device reset and periodic interrupt generation.
+#### 2. CE95401 - Watchdog timer example using LCD with PSoC 4
+This code example demonstrates basic functionality of PSoC4 watchdog.

 ## References
 #### 1. PSoC 4 MCU